Waste reduction resources

 How to compost

-Food waste comprises nearly half of the rubbish in an average household rubbish bin.
-You can turn this waste into compost at home by learning how with the free booklet Home Composting in Hobart.
+Food waste comprises half of the rubbish in an average household rubbish bin.
+You can turn this waste into compost at home.
+Learn how with the free booklet Home Composting in Hobart.

-This booklet was released by the City as part of efforts to achieve zero waste to landfill by 2030.
+We released this booklet as part of our efforts to achieve zero waste to landfill by 2030.

 Home Composting in Hobart(PDF, 3MB)